aplsimple/expagog/README.md

 Basically, that's it.
 Then, at the end of week / month / year you will only have to analyze the data with charts and statistics.
 They will tell you what has succeeded, what has not been very successful, where failures have occurred, what can be fixed, accelerated or slowed down.

+To reflect for 5 minutes at the end of the day on what was successful and what was not - isn't it great?

 The value of your data will increase along with the data volume.